koenrane/KR-new-site/content/import/the-catastrophic-convergence-conjecture.md

 Similarly, the world is being optimized to facilitate achievement of certain goals.
 AUs are shifting and morphing, often towards what people locally want done (e.g. setting the table for dinner).
 How can we leverage this for AI alignment?

+> [!info] Exercise
-_Exercise: Brainstorm for two minutes by the clock before I anchor you._
+> Brainstorm for two minutes by the clock before I anchor you.
+>

->!
+> >!
 Two approaches immediately come to mind for me.
 Both rely on the agent [focusing on the AU landscape rather than the world state](/world-state-is-the-wrong-abstraction-for-impact).
-> [!quote]
->
->
+> >
->! _Value learning without a prespecified ontology or human model_.
+> >! **Value learning without a prespecified ontology or human model**.
 [I have previously criticized](/thoughts-on-human-compatible#Where-in-the-world-is-the-human-) value learning for needing to locate the human within some kind of prespecified ontology (this criticism is not new).
 By taking only the agent itself as primitive, perhaps we could get around this (we don't need any fancy engineering or arbitrary choices to figure out AUs/optimal value from _the agent's_ perspective).
+> >
->
+> >! **Force-multiplying AI**.
->! _Force-multiplying AI_.
 Have the AI observe which of its AUs most increase during some initial period of time, after which it pushes the most-increased-AU even further.
->
+> >
->!
+> >!
 In 2016, Jessica Taylor [wrote](https://www.alignmentforum.org/posts/5bd75cc58225bf06703752da/pursuing-convergent-instrumental-subgoals-on-the-user-s-behalf-doesn-t-always-require-good-priors) of a similar idea:
->
+> >
->!
+> >!
 "In general, it seems like "estimating what types of power a benchmark system will try acquiring and then designing an aligned AI system that acquires the same types of power for the user" is a general strategy for making an aligned AI system that is competitive with a benchmark unaligned AI system."
->
+> >
->!
+> >!
 I think the naïve implementation of either idea would fail; e.g. there are a lot of degenerate AUs it might find.
 However, I'm excited by this because a) the AU landscape evolution _is_ an important source of information, b) it feels like there's something here we could do which nicely avoids ontologies, and c) force-multiplication is qualitatively different than existing proposals.

+> [!info] Project
-**Project:** Work out an AU landscape-based alignment proposal.
+>  Work out an AU landscape-based alignment proposal.

 ## Why can't everyone be king?